Industry’s Annual Conference

 Proving What’s Possible

 “Concierge medicine often gets criticized as catering only to the affluent.
 But one longtime concierge physician we spoke with sees it differently.
 ‘Every innovation starts in a focused setting before it becomes accessible,’ the physician explained.
 ‘That’s not elitism — that’s how progress works.
 Someone has to prove it, refine it, and build the roadmap so others can follow.’
-This physician went on to say that today’s concierge, AESTHETICS and plastic, and precision models aren’t about exclusivity — they’re about experimentation and validation.
+This physician went on to say that today’s concierge, aesthetics and plastic, and precision models aren’t about exclusivity — they’re about experimentation and validation.
 ‘We’re testing what’s possible,’ they said, ‘so the next generation of doctors and patients can experience what’s practical.’
 So, It’s not about keeping healthcare narrow; it’s about paving the path to make it broader, smarter, and more sustainable.”

 — Editor-in-Chief, Concierge Medicine Today